 Updating your site shows Google and other search engines that your website is active.
-Maintaining activity cues these search engines to check in more regularly to check out your new content.
+Maintaining activity tells these search engines to check in more regularly to see your new content.

 And you’re not just going to update your About Page every week in hopes of ranking, are you?

 I give you the solution: blog posts.

 Each and every time you write a blog post, that article becomes one more indexed page on your website.

 The more pages a website has (and continually adds), the better the chance that Google will pick up on that activity and rank it.

 Blog posts are the easiest and most effective way to add these new information to your site.